Baking Emergency: 13 Essential Ingredient Substitutions

 Substitutions: Each equal to 1 cup sour cream:

 - 1 cup evaporated milk + 1 Tbsp vinegar

-- 1 cup cottage cheese + 2 Tbsp milk + 1 Tbsp lemon juice - 30 seconds in blender
+- 1 cup cottage cheese + 2 Tbsp milk + 1 Tbsp lemon juice (30 seconds in a blender)

-Each equal to 1 cup half and half:
+Substitutions: Each is equal to 1 cup half and half:

 - 7/8 cup milk + 3 Tbsp butter